-We wish to also draw the attention of your Excellency's Government to the General Comment No. 15 of the Committee on Economic, Social and Cultural Rights (CESCR) on the right to water.
+We wish to also draw your attention to the General Comment No. 15 of the Committee on Economic, Social and Cultural Rights (CESCR) on the right to water.
 In that General Comment, the Committee interpreted that the obligations contained in Article 1 (2) of the Covenant include the obligation of State Parties to "ensure that there is adequate access to water for subsistence farming and for securing the livelihoods of indigenous peoples "(E/C.12/2002/11), paragraph 7).